-While more enterprises are going cloud-native heading into 2020, many still have critical data and applications that require consistent up-time, facing difficulties in moving their existing workloads to the public cloud, or selling the idea.
+More enterprises are going cloud-native in 2020, but many still have critical data and apps that require consistent up-time, or face difficulties in moving existing workloads to the public cloud.

 VMware on AWS Cloud (VMC) is a continuously evolving and increasingly popular hybrid cloud service that addresses these pain-points while providing significant benefits and minimal risk - and it’s an attractive migration option that more businesses should get acquainted with if they’re looking for a stress-free path to the cloud.